ARTSFEST PHOTOGRAPHY YR2

 Lydia Whorton-Williams

-I hope The Unknown successfully expresses the creepier and less comfortable aspects of this world.
+Ultimately, I hope The Unknown successfully expresses the creepier, more unsettling aspects of our world.

 Charlie Wilkinson

-My FMP was mainly based around movement, and the context is left down to the interpretation of the viewer.
-However, I mainly took the images in darker, grittier settings to help evoke darker thoughts for the viewer.
-My original ideas for this project were to make documentary-style images and use editing to help shape a story or an idea.
+My FMP was primarily centred around movement, and the context is left open to the interpretation of the viewer.
+However, I deliberately shot the images in darker, grittier settings to help evoke a darker mood for the audience.
+My original idea for this project was to capture documentary-style images and use editing to help shape a story or concept.

-I used a few different techniques and skills in this project, such as a slow shutter speed and a tripod to stop the entire image from being blurry, ensuring only the subject (the cars) was blurred.
+I utilised a few different techniques and skills throughout this project.
+For instance, I used a slow shutter speed combined with a tripod to keep the overall image sharp, ensuring only the moving subjects (the cars) were blurred.

-For editing, I experimented with mixed ideas, such as having the cars in black and white and the background in colour, and vice versa.
-To do this, I used Photoshop to separate the background from the subject, allowing me to add filters and blend the layers.
+During the editing process, I experimented with contrasting ideas, such as rendering the cars in black and white while keeping the background in colour, and vice versa.
+To achieve this, I used Photoshop to separate the background from the subject, which allowed me to selectively apply filters and blend the layers.

-This project aims to help me gain more technical skills, especially when it comes to working through trial and error.
-Constantly changing the settings on the camera helped with this, allowing me to learn as I go what my settings should be.
+Ultimately, this project aimed to help me develop my technical skills, particularly when it comes to working through trial and error.
+Continuously adjusting the camera settings helped immensely with this, allowing me to learn intuitively what my exposure should be as I worked.